ABOUT THE FORD STREET PROJECT

 Ford Street Project is dedicated to assisting the addicted and homeless of Mendocino County to attain sobriety and improve self-sufficiency.

-BOARD OF DIRECTORS MEET THE LAST MONDAY OF EVERY MONTH AT 12:00PM IN THE 139 FORD STREET PROJECT; OFFICE: MEETING ROOM, UKIAH CA 95482
+BOARD OF DIRECTORS MEET THE SECOND MONDAY OF THE MONTH AT 12:00PM IN THE 139 FORD STREET PROJECT; OFFICE: MEETING ROOM, UKIAH CA 95482

 1974- Started as Mendocino Alcohol Project

 1975 to Present – Providing Alcohol and Other Drugs Residential Treatment

 1982 to Present– Non-Profit Status under the IRS Code 501c 3

 1987 to Present– Providing Emergency Housing (Brief Pause 2015)

 1990 to 1999– Provided Child Care Services (To begin again 2017)

 1995 to 2016– Provided a DUI Program

 1996 to Present– Providing Permanent Housing

 1996 to 2010– Provided a Mental Health Program